 Trevor has run a number of public interest claims on behalf of various causes and founded bbcwatch which analyses BBC media coverage of the Middle East.

 Prior to establishing Asserson, Trevor worked at Herbert Smith, Europe’s leading litigation firm, and subsequently as Global Head of International Litigation at Bird & Bird, one of Europe’s largest multi-national firms with a premier reputation for IP, Telecoms, and IT law.

-Trevor was educated at University College School and at Oxford University where he won an open scholarship to read Modern History.
-He subsequently studied law at the College of Law, in London.
-He qualified as a UK solicitor in 1984 and was called to the Israeli Bar in 1992.
-Trevor has higher advocacy rights, allowing him to appear before courts in the UK and is also a qualified mediator.
-He has many years’ experience in international commercial arbitration both at an institutional and ad hoc level.
+Trevor was educated at University College School and at Oxford University, where he received an open scholarship.
+He qualified as a UK solicitor in 1984 and was called to the Israeli Bar in 1992 after training with Herzog Fox and Neeman.
+Trevor has higher advocacy rights, allowing him to appear before courts in the UK, and is also a qualified mediator.

 Trevor is married with two children and lives in Jerusalem.

 - mobile +972 (0)54 200 1409 or +44 (0)7734 940 353

 Examples of recent work

 - Worked for the successful defendant group in the largest ever claim c£500m brought under POCA against the National Crime Agency